 There are patients who are anxious about root canal treatments; that’s in part because, back in the day, we didn’t have the technology we have today to make the treatment comfortable.
 Should you have any anxiety, please talk to our dentists or receptionists before your appointment; we can help.

 Should you have any questions at all about root canal treatments, don’t hesitate to give our Winnipeg dentists a call.
 Experiencing pain doesn’t necessarily mean you need a root canal treatment; you may have a simple cavity.
 You will always benefit from a thorough teeth cleaning.
-Get in touch with us; we’re here to help you.
+Get in touch with our dental clinic to book an appointment; we’re here to help you.